vSTMD: Visual Motion Detection for Extremely Tiny Target at Various Velocities: Experimental Results

 \subsubsection{Implementation Details}

+The parameter settings for the proposed model are listed in Table \ref{Tab:Parameters}.
+All compared methods are implemented based on their official codes or with the recommended configurations.
+To avoid redundancy during the evaluation process, Non-Maximum Suppression (NMS) is applied to the outputs of all models.

-All experiments presented in this paper were conducted using Python 3.9 and MATLAB R2024b on a personal laptop equipped with a 2.50 GHz Intel Core i5-12500 CPU and 16 GB of DDR5 memory.
-Notably, the deep learning-based method ZBS~\cite{an2023zbs} is run on an NVIDIA GeForce RTX 3050 Laptop GPU with 4GB of GPU memory.
+All experiments presented in this paper were conducted using Python 3.12 and MATLAB R2024b on a personal laptop equipped with a 2.50 GHz Intel Core i5-12500 CPU with 32 GB of DDR5 memory, and an NVIDIA GeForce RTX 3050 Laptop GPU with 4GB of GPU memory.
 The implementation of the STMD models was carried out using the open-source toolbox Small-Target-Motion-Detectors (STMD version 2.0)~\cite{STMDgit}.
-Additionally, the source code for the other methods are available at \url{https://github.com/MingshuoXu/STMDNet}.
+The source code is available at \url{https://github.com/MingshuoXu/vSTMD}.